SPH MediaWorks: Explicit language controversy

+Merger of television business with Mediacorp

+On 17 September 2004, SPH MediaWorks announced an agreement under which it would divest its television channels to Mediacorp.
+SPH would take a 20% stake in a new holding company, Mediacorp TV Holdings, which would consist of Channel 5, Channel 8, Channel i (subject to a review of its viability), Channel U, and TVMobile.
+SPH would also take a 40% stake in Mediacorp's free newspaper Today (with SPH winding down its competing Streats).
+The transaction was completed on 31 December 2004.
+Channel U was transferred to Mediacorp at this time, becoming a sister to its now-former competitor Channel 8 the next day.
+Channel i was shut down, as it was not considered viable in Singapore's small FTA television market.

 On 25 August 2017, SPH announced that it would divest its shares from Mediacorp, which are 20 percent in Mediacorp TV and 40 percent in Mediacorp Press in a move to focus on its core media businesses.
 Mediacorp would thus acquire these stakes for S$18 million, resulting in both companies being full subsidiaries of Mediacorp when completed.
-This comes after Mediacorp announced that it would stop publishing Today as a hardcopy and go fully digital from end-September 2017, coming as more readers are inclined towards consuming news digitally.
+This came after Mediacorp announced that it would end print publication of Today and shift it to a digital-only publication.
 The digitalisation of Today would result in 40 roles being made redundant.
 In addition, Mediacorp agreed not to publish any soft copy or digital format of Today similar to a hardcopy newspaper for five years.
-The acquisition of SPH's stakes is completed on 29 September 2017, thus returning to 2000 when media competition had not started yet.
+The acquisition of SPH's stakes was completed on 29 September 2017.